When Is The Best Time of Day to Trade Forex?

 Forex Trading Sessions

 The trading day officially starts in Australia, when the Sydney and New Zealand institutions open at around 9 am (GMT+10) marking the beginning of the Asian-Pacific trading session.
 In the two following hours they are joined by Tokyo, where the largest part of Asian currency trading takes place, closely followed by Hong Kong and Singapore.

 It is at the beginning of the Asian-Pacific session on Sunday nights that the currency market opens for the week, and when individual traders and institutions attempt to stabilise after relevant events that might have taken place over the weekend.
 This is the only time of the week when gaps occur regularly, meaning that unless gaps are specifically what you are after, trading over the weekend isn't the best time to trade Forex.

 The most volatile time of day for the European currencies and currency pairs that include them would be the London session.
-In this case we are mostly talking about EUR, GBP and CHF.
-Likewise, currencies of the countries that are geographically located in the Asian-Pacific region, like JPY, AUD, NZD and to a lesser extent SGD, HKD, will be most traded during the Asian-Pacific session.
-Lastly, USD, CAD and MXN spike in volatility during the North-American session.
+In this case we are mostly talking about EUR, GBP, and CHF.
+Likewise, currencies of the countries that are geographically located in the Asian-Pacific region, like JPY, AUD, NZD and to a lesser extent SGD and HKD, will be predominately traded during the Asian-Pacific session.
+Lastly, USD, CAD, and MXN spike in volatility during the North-American session.

 Now, as mentioned above, due to the fact that trading sessions overlap, in addition to the fact that currency pairs often consist of currencies from different regions, volatility spikes get somewhat skewed.